maxwolf621/AZ/az-104/Test/pictures.md

 It should be no access for both cases.
 - for first case, cause the IP is not matching the SAS requirements
 - for second case, since it is using "net use" where it uses SMB.
-The SMB (Server Message Broker) protocol does not support SAS. it still asks for username/password.
+**The SMB (Server Message Broker) protocol does not support SAS. it still asks for username/password**.
 Accordingly, it will give error wrong username/pass and will not provide access.

 ## Switch to OTher RSV